minikin/tagged/README.md

 }
 ```

 We are utilizing the same data type for both user and subscription IDs in our model.
-However, it is crucial to note that our application logic should not consider these values as interchangeable.
+However, it is crucial to note that our application logic should not consider these values interchangeably.
 To illustrate, let's consider a scenario where we need to create a function to retrieve a subscription:

 ```dart
 Subscription getSubscription(String id) =>